 Shortly after the release of their second album, Fleetwood Mac added Danny Kirwan (guitar, vocals), then just eighteen years old, to their lineup after Green had become hugely impressed with his unique, self-taught style of playing in his former band Boilerhouse.
 Green had also been frustrated with Spencer's reluctance to contribute to his songs, so bringing in Kirwan's already mature, signature vibrato added a new dimension to an already complete band.
 With Kirwan now in the group, they issued their first soon to be #1 single in Europe ('Albatross') and also a second U.S. LP (English Rose), which contains half of Mr. Wonderful, along with new songs from Kirwan.
 A third European album titled The Pious Bird Of Good Omen was also released at this time, which is a collection of singles, B-sides, and a selection of some material the band had collaborated on with Eddie Boyd.

 When the band traveled to the U.S. in January, 1969, they recorded a slew of songs at the soon-to-close Chess Records studio with some Chicago blues legends, including Willie Dixon, Buddy Guy and Otis Spann.
 These tracks would prove however to be Fleetwood Mac's last all-blues recordings, as they began moving in a more commercial rock and roll direction.
-Along with their change of music style, the band left the all blues Blue Horizon label and signed with Immediate Records, releasing the U.K. and European hit single 'Man Of The World'.
-Immediate was in bad shape at this time however, so the group shopped around for a new deal, and even though The Beatles wanted the group on Apple Records (Mick Fleetwood and George Harrison were brothers-in-law), their manager Clifford Davis decided to go with Warner Bros. (through Reprise Records), the label they have remained with ever since.
+Along with their change of music style, the band left the all blues Blue Horizon label and signed with Immediate Records, releasing the U.K. and European hit single 'Man Of The World' that was penned by Green.
+As a side note, the B-side of this record ('Sombody's Gonna Get Their Head Kicked In Tonite') was credited to Earl Vince And The Valiants, a group pseudonym.
+Immediate was in bad shape at this time however, so Fleetwood Mac shopped around for a new deal, and even though The Beatles wanted the group on Apple Records (Mick Fleetwood and George Harrison were brothers-in-law), their manager Clifford Davis decided to go with Warner Bros. (through Reprise Records), the label they have remained with ever since.

 Fleetwood Mac's first LP for Reprise (And Then Play On) was issued in the fall of 1969 and is a very good psych-rock effort.
 Although the initial pressing of the album's U.S. release was the same as the U.K. version, it was soon altered to contain the outstanding track 'Oh Well', which still receives airplay on classic rock stations to this day.
 Other great tracks on the record include 'Like Crying', 'My Dream' and 'Underway'.